ytbryan/aka/README.md

 # aka - aliases' best friend

+~~One weekend, out of irritation, aka is created  because I wonder, Why the !@#@! do I need to open the text editor, write an alias, save the dot file and source it every single time just to get a permanent terminal shortcut?~~

 Aka allows you to generate/edit/destroy permanent aliases with a single command.

 Check out some of aka's features: